shols232/python-tips-aid/README.md

     'token_secret': Twitter Access Secret Token
 } ----> RESPONSE ---> {
-    token: token_string # USE THIS TOKEN FOR AUTHORIZATION ON POST REQUEST } with the format under authorization Headers ---> token : 'Token your_token'
+    token: token_string # USE THIS TOKEN FOR AUTHORIZATION ON POST REQUEST } with the format under Headers  ---> `Authorization : 'Token your_token_string'` send this along with every POST request

 - `api/user/favorites` ---> POST ----> {
     'username': twitter username,